 If a student finds it necessary to leave the classroom for any reason, he/she must have permission from the teacher and must carry a hall pass.
 Students not attending classes due to their schedule must leave the building within 5 minutes after the tardy bell.
-Should a student wish to stay on campus during a time in which they do not have class, they may work in the media center or cafeteria.
-The student must show their schedule to demonstrate their ability to be outside of class.
+Should a student wish to stay on campus during a time in which they do not have a regular class, they must sign up for a study skills class.
 Any student found in the halls or commons areas during school time without permission from a teacher or staff member will be deemed truant pursuant to MHS discipline procedures.